-Under SII the technical provisions are made up of:
+Under SII the TPs are made up of:

-- Discounted best estimate claims provisions; - Discounted best estimate premium provisions; and - Risk margin.
+- discounted best estimate claims provisions; - discounted best estimate premium provisions; and - risk margin.

-The non-life technical provisions (TPs) are calculated as a sum of best estimate and risk margin using a three-stage process of grouping data for homogeneous risks, selecting methodologies and setting assumptions which take into account the economic, underwriting and reserving cycles.
+The non-life TPs are calculated as a sum of best estimate and risk margin using a three- stage process of grouping data for homogeneous risks, selecting methodologies and setting assumptions which take into account the economic, underwriting and reserving cycles.